-The FDA also raised concerns over potential heart issues and liver toxicity.
+The FDA also raised concerns over Cymbalta’s side effects involving potential heart issues and liver toxicity.
 The concerns would delay FDA approval for two years beyond Lilly’s expectations.

-The delays in launching Cymbalta came as the patent to Lilly’s Prozac ran out three years earlier than Lilly expected.
+The delays in launching Cymbalta came at a time when the patent to Lilly’s Prozac ran out three years earlier than Lilly expected.
 Revenue lost to cheap generics threatened to cost Lilly billions of dollars, and Cymbalta was still years away from replacing Prozac as a top money earner for the company.